josmithua/alfred-workflows/bible_gateway_search/README.md

 ## Bible Gateway Search

-This workflow will scrape biblegateway.com to find the passage(s) you requested.
+This workflow will scrape biblegateway.com to find passages you request.

 #### Requirements:
-python3, BeautifulSoup4 and requests.
+Python 3, and the BeautifulSoup4 and requests python modules.
+To install the modules: `pip3 install bs4 requests`

+#### Setup:
+Edit the `DEFAULT_BIBLE_VERSION` environment variable to your favorite bible version

 #### Usage:

+###### Keyword
 `bb {query}`

 Your query should resemble bible references with or without specifying a version/translation seperated by a space at the end.